testcontainers/testcontainers-java-spring-boot-quickstart/java-spring-boot-quickstart/README.md

 For more information on Testcontainers JDBC Support refer https://www.testcontainers.org/modules/databases/jdbc/

 ## 5. Switch to MongoDB
+Let's explore how Testcontainers allow using other technologies in your unit tests.
+In this chapter we'll switch the application to use MongoDB as it's data store, and will adapt the tests accordingly.

-There are several tests in `TodoControllerTests` class for testing various API endpoints.
+The application has several tests in the `TodoControllerTests` class for testing various API endpoints.
-These tests enable the developers to enhance or refactor the code without breaking the API contracts.
+These high level tests enable the developers to enhance or refactor the code without breaking the API contracts.

-Imagine for some reason we wanted to switch from Postgres to MongoDB.
 Let us see how we can switch to MongoDB and use Testcontainers `MongoDBContainer` to ensure API endpoints are not broken and are working as expected.

 ### 5.1.
 Switch to MongoDB and Spring Data Mongo